 This treatment also creates a scenario where even if the patient does try to use substances again, they will find that they no longer receive the euphoric and sedative effects they previously experienced while using opioids.
 This scenario will make the patients realize that using substances again is just a waste of time, as they get nothing from it anymore.

 Having removed whatever addictive aspect there is to using substances, the cravings that patients feel inevitably subside.
-The effect even extends to alcohol, so patients who think they could get out of their head by getting drunk soon realize that is not the case either.
+The effect even extends to alcohol, so patients who think they could get out of their heads by getting drunk soon realize that is not the case either.

 Depending upon the severity of the withdrawal or on the assessment of the therapist, the use of MAT to help with treatment could last anywhere from months to years.
 The medications used in MAT are strictly regulated and can only be administered during therapy and upon the prescription of the attending therapist.